sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - **Location**: All exported/imported CSV files are stored under `storage/csv` with filenames `YYYYMMDDHHMMSS_<type>[_original].csv` (type is `export` or `import`).
 - **History**: Files remain until deleted via UI/API; metadata is inferred from filename and filesystem attributes (timestamp, size).
 - **Columns**:
-  - `category_path` — hierarchical categories separated by `>` (e.g. `General Products > EMC Components`).
+  - `category_path` - hierarchical categories separated by `>`; final segment is treated as the series node name while preceding segments map to nested categories.
-  - `series_name` — series node label (created beneath the final category).
-  - `series_display_order` — optional integer; defaults to `0` when omitted.
-  - `product_sku` — unique per series; used to update existing products.
-  - `product_name` — product title.
-  - `product_description` — optional free text.
-  - `custom:<field_key>` — dynamic columns for custom fields; header suffix defines `field_key`.
-New fields are created with labels derived from the key (title case).
-- **Import Semantics**: Each row upserts the hierarchy.
-After processing, products/series/categories not referenced are pruned so the catalog mirrors the CSV.
-- **Export Semantics**: Full catalog exported with consistent headers (including every discovered custom field).
-Consumers can re-import without column reordering.
+  - `product_name` - single text field that maps to both SKU and display label (the same string is persisted to `product.sku` and `product.name`).
+  - `<attribute headers>` - every remaining column represents a product attribute keyed exactly by the header text (`acf.length`, `acf.width`, `acf.measure_result_0_frequency`, etc.).
+Headers are stored verbatim as `series_custom_field.field_key` entries (scope `product_attribute`), and sort order follows the column order from the CSV to preserve the sample schema layout.
+- **Import Semantics**: Each row upserts categories, derives the series from the last path segment, creates product-attribute definitions for any unseen attribute headers, inserts/updates a product using the shared `product_name` value for both SKU and label, synchronizes attribute values, and prunes orphaned hierarchy nodes not touched by the CSV.
+- **Export Semantics**: Full catalog exported back into the same schema—`category_path`, `product_name`, and the ordered list of attribute headers aggregated from all product_attribute definitions.
+No series metadata columns are emitted.
-- **Download/Delete**: API actions expose file list with timestamp and size, plus endpoints to stream or remove stored CSVs.
+- **Download/Delete/Restore**: API actions expose file list with timestamp and size, plus endpoints to stream, delete, or restore any stored CSV (restore re-runs the import pipeline against the stored file bytes).

 ## Deployment Artifacts